shubh00002/MEATEC/README.md

-Meatec - Full-Stack Task Manager
-Meatec is a complete full-stack web application that allows users to register, log in, and manage their daily tasks.
+Meatec - Full-Stack Task Manager         RENDER LINK https://meatec-2.onrender.com Meatec is a complete full-stack web application that allows users to register, log in, and manage their daily tasks.
 It features a secure REST API backend built with Node.js and a reactive frontend built with React.
 # Tech Stack
 Frontend: React, Redux Toolkit, Vite, Tailwind CSS